geopython/GeoHealthCheck/docs/userguide.rst

     *Add Resource - specify URL and optional Tags*

 Fill in the endpoint URL, like an OGC WMS, FTP URL or a weblink for the Web Address Type.
-For OGC-Resources **this is should be the root-endpoint-URL, not the Capabilities-URL**.
+For OGC-Resources **this should be the root-endpoint-URL, not the Capabilities-URL**.

 You can add new or existing tags as well here.
 On Submit, the Resource will get a single default Probe assigned.
 For OGC-Resources this is usually a `CapabilitiesProbe`.